The Hicks Legal Journal

 Read by the problem in front of you.

 Pick the area closest to what happened.
-Each section is written to help you spot the records, deadlines, and proof issues that should be addressed early.
+Each section is written to help you spot the records, deadlines, and evidence questions that may require early attention.

 Commercial crash cases often turn on driver files, electronic data, maintenance records, dispatch history, and company safety rules.